Keyboard shortcuts

 What Gets Validated

-Prompt Files: • YAML frontmatter syntax correctness • Required fields: title, description • Template variable declarations match usage • Liquid template syntax validity • Parameter definitions and types • Default value correctness • Partial marker handling
+Skill Files: • YAML frontmatter syntax correctness • Required fields: title, description • Template variable declarations match usage • Liquid template syntax validity • Parameter definitions and types • Default value correctness • Partial marker handling

 Workflow Files: • State machine structure integrity • State connectivity and transitions • Action and tool references • Variable declarations and usage • Conditional logic syntax • Loop and iteration constructs • Error handling configuration